 Syntax: As described in detail in the Feature input topic, this parameter can be one of the following:

-A Boolean value that specifies whether the features in the input layer are clipped within the extent.
+A Boolean value that specifies whether the features in the input layer are clipped within the extent parameter.
 By default, features are not clipped and all features intersecting the extent are returned.
 The default is false.

 Values: true | false